perzeroo/music-visualizer/README.md

 # Music visualizer

 Realtime music visualizer written in Rust.
 Uses CPAL to get the audio data that's being outputted to the default output.
 Uses Macroquad for rendering.
-Currently only visualizes the audio wave.

-# Planned

-Add rustfft for a proper visualizer of the frequency range.
+Uses rustfft to perform an FFT on the audio samples.

 # Building
 `cargo build`